In today’s geometry lesson, we will show a fairly easy way to prove the perpendicular bisector theorem.

 (5) CA=CB //corresponding sides of congruent triangles (CPCTC)

+And so we have proved the Perpendicular Bisector Theorem.
 Note that this is a converse theorem to one of the properties of an isosceles triangle – that the median to the base (which is a bisector) is perpendicular to the base.
 Here we prove the opposite – if we have a perpendicular median, the triangle is isosceles.